Even before the pandemic, cost optimization has been a top priority for businesses.

 It’s also worth noting that traditional telephone lines can be unnecessary and expensive to maintain.
 Instead, it’s best to switch to virtual phone lines, VoIP, or cell phones.

-- Save money on insurance by comparing different providers and policies.
-If you want to stay with your current provider, show them other competitive rates and ask them to match your ideal quote.
+- Reduce costs on insurance by comparing providers and policies.
+Show your current provider competitive rates and request matching your ideal quote.

-- If possible, consolidate bank accounts or insurance policies.
+- Consolidate bank accounts or insurance policies when possible.

 10. Consider Purchasing Used Equipment and Furniture

-According to an article published on Entrepreneur.com, companies can save up to 60% when they purchase used copiers, computer equipment, and office furniture.
-So, make it a part of your cost optimization strategy to say “no” to brand-new items.
+According to Entrepreneur.com, companies can reduce costs by up to 60% when buying used copiers, computer equipment, and office furniture.
+This cost optimization strategy helps maximize savings while maintaining operational efficiency.
+Make it part of your cost-conscious culture to avoid brand-new items when possible.

 11. Reconsider or Renegotiate Contracts

 When it comes to cost optimization, you also need to renegotiate with creditors.
+Conducting thorough market research can provide leverage during contract negotiations.
 Discuss new terms with your suppliers and find better payment terms that will not bring significant financial consequences.

 Ideally, you should also review existing contracts and compare them with the best offers in the market.
 Research what other suppliers are offering and see if your current contracts align with them.